marky421/dotfiles/README.md

 ## Prerequisites

-Install sudo and git in order to clone this repo and run the initialization scripts.
+Install sudo and git in order to clone this repo and run the server initialization script (scripts/init-server.sh).
 It would also be a good time to harden the ssh configuration.

 ```
 # become root, install sudo and git, and add mark to the sudo group